system-zero/system-zero/README.md

 This exact realization usually reveals the way to the implementation, either as a new code or by modifying the existing.

-Some words from the future (mid++ octomber raining days and nights of 2021):
+Some words from the future (mid++ Octomber raining days and nights of 2021):
 ```C
  /*
   Later in the code path, we've been implemented a programming languages, that